Kezrael/optedr/README.md

 #> 4 380.0000      3
 ```

-And its effiency compared against the optimum:
+And its efficiency compared against the optimum:

 ``` r
 aprox_design <- exact_design